Sondeluz/Crappyshark/README.md

 Just use `gcc main.c -o crappyshark`

 # Running
 Run the executable as root (It needs to create a raw socket) without arguments.
-Optionally pipe the output to a file
+Optionally pipe the output to a file.
+Close with Ctrl-C.